Jack Hendrick Taylor

-Jack Hendrick Taylor was a United States Navy officer, OSS operative and Nazi concentration camp survivor.
+Jack Hendrick Taylor (October 9, 1908 – May 1959) was a United States Navy officer, OSS operative and Nazi concentration camp survivor.

 Early life

-Taylor was born in California.
-He lived in Hollywood, California where he operated a dental practice.
+Taylor was born in Kansas.
+He moved to Hollywood at age 13 with his mother, father and younger sister, where his father operated an orthodontic clinic.
 An avid yachtsman and swimmer, Taylor was also a licensed pilot.

 Military service

 After the Imperial Japanese Navy attacked Pearl Harbor Taylor enlisted in the US Navy and was assigned to a submarine chaser.
 Taylor, who had met William J. Donovan briefly before the war, was then recruited to join the OSS, the United States' wartime intelligence agency established in 1942.
 He was one of the first to join the organization's newly formed Maritime Unit, a precursor to the Navy SEALS.
 For this reason, Taylor is sometimes informally referred to as the "first Navy SEAL".

 Taylor initially served as chief instructor at the Maritime Unit's secret Smith Point training camp in Maryland.
 In November 1942, Taylor helped inventor Christian J. Lambertsen demonstrate his secret Lambertsen Amphibious Respiratory Unit for OSS officer Commander H. G. A. Woolley.
 The invention would eventually allow the Maritime Unit to undertake clandestine diving missions in support of the Allied forces.

 In summer 1943, Taylor was deployed to Cairo to gather watercraft for the unit's upcoming missions in the Aegean Sea.
 Taylor was active before the Battle of Leros, dodging German troops and carrying supplies to MI6 operatives.
 He often collaborated with American film actor Sterling Hayden, who worked for the OSS Special Operations branch.
 In September 1943, Taylor was appointed OSS Operations Officer in Italy, where he set up a Maritime Unit branch in the city of Bari to supply Josip Broz Tito's Yugoslav Partisans, a guerilla force fighting against Nazi Germany in occupied Yugoslavia.
 After the December 1943 air raid on Bari, Taylor relocated the OSS base of operations to Monopoli.
 Taylor personally led many of the Maritime Unit's covert missions, including one into Albania to rescue a flight of American nurses and medics who had been forced down in the Ceraunian Mountains.
 On a later trip, Taylor and his men were trapped in Albania for three months, sneaking back into Italy in July 1944 with letters from Albanian nationalist Abaz Kupi.